-Once you’ve started a new project and you have at least one element visible on the canvas, you can start working on your animation.
+Once you’ve started a new project and you have at least one element visible on the canvas, you can start learning how to make an animation.

 Before you would add an animator, it’s a good idea to check the origin point's position.
 By default, the origin point is usually centered.
 If you imported a file where the origin point isn't centered, simply select the element and use the shift + cmd/ctrl + O shortcut.
 You can always change it later.

 Now, let’s get a bit familiar with the three most important tools:

 Transform - meant to change Transform properties like Position, Anchor, Scale, Skew, or Rotate.
 You can also reposition the anchor point with the Transform tool.

 Node - use this tool to select and drag the nodes of a path element or to adjust beziers.

 To make things easy in this case, we will use a simple Rotate animator, but you can find plenty of information about other animators on our Help center.

 You can add an animator by selecting the element and opening the Animators list.
 You will find this here: